 The division of assets and debts during divorce is costly and time-consuming.
-For these reasons, many couples sort out their issues through mutual agreement.
+For these reasons, many couples sort out their issues through agreement.
 Most couples, however, fail to recognize which assets or debts fall under marital property and are subject to division.
 In so doing, a spouse may lose their rights to high-value property which might have gone to them.

 Classifying property in a Virginia divorce